 - The Colorado River in the Grand Canyon, U.S.A.

 - Noce River, Italy

 Also, remember to pack these important items:

-- Glasses straps: if you are wearing glasses or sunglasses, be sure to secure them to your face or neck with a strap so that you wont send your glasses into the rapids or to the bottom of the lake, river or ocean.
+- Glasses straps: if you're wearing glasses or sunglasses, be sure to secure them to your face or neck with a strap so that you won't send your glasses into the rapids or to the bottom of the lake, river or ocean.